telerik/blazor-docs/_contentTemplates/common/get-started.md

 #prerequisites-download
 >tip This step-by-step tutorial starts with the basics and is suitable for first-time Blazor or Telerik component users.
-If you are already familiar with the Telerik NuGet source, components, and Blazor in general, you may prefer the [Telerik UI for Blazor Typical Workflow]({%slug getting-started/what-you-need%}) article.
+If you are already familiar with the Telerik NuGet source, components, and Blazor in general, you may prefer the [Telerik UI for Blazor Workflow Details]({%slug getting-started/what-you-need%}) article.
 It provides more setup options and suggests possible enhancements.

 ## Prerequisites

 * To successfully complete the steps in this tutorial, make sure you have an <a href="https://visualstudio.microsoft.com/vs/" target="_blank">up-to-date Visual Studio</a>, which is compatible with the .NET version of your choice.
 If you are not using Visual Studio, some of the steps require using the .NET CLI or editing files manually.
-In this case, also refer to the tutorial [Typical Workflow]({%slug getting-started/what-you-need%}).
+In this case, also refer to the [Workflow Details tutorial]({%slug getting-started/what-you-need%}).

 * To learn more about the compatibility of the Telerik UI for Blazor components with different browser and .NET versions, see the [system requirements]({%slug system-requirements%}).